guzzlerio/corcel/README.md

 ## Why will this one be different?

 I can't say yet but I am going to use the core aims at the top of this README and user feedback to keep me on track.

+## Git branching and release strategy

+ - All issues to be worked on inside a feature file
+ - All issues completed to merged into the develop branch
+	- Binaries are generated for all platforms as a pre-release set of artefacts under the label `latest`
+ - Upon a code freeze (when a release candidate is to be made) the `HEAD` of the `develop` branch will be merged into the `release` branch.
+	- Binaries are generated for all platforms as a pre-release set of artefacts under the label `pre-release`
+ - Following any hot-fixes to the release candidate the `HEAD` of the `release` branch will be merged into the `master` branch.
+	- The repository will be tagged at this stage with the next version for the release artefacts.
+(Need to confirm the order and possibly update the CI release build script to ensure it is sync'd)